-Our approach requires the inclusion of a flexible function of lagged pretax income as detailed in equation (4).
-We explored different-ordered polynomials and found the estimates to be very similar for orders four and above if we also include an indicator for positive lagged pretax income.
-To be conservative, we use a fifth-order polynomial in lagged pretax income and an indicator for positive lagged pretax income as our baseline "control function."
+Our approach requires inclusion of a flexible function of lagged pre-tax income as detailed in equation (4).
+We explored different ordered polynomials and found the estimates to be very similar for orders four and above if we also include an indicator for positive lagged pre-tax income.
+To be conservative, we use a fifth order polynomial in lagged pre-tax income and an indicator for positive lagged pre-tax income as our baseline 'control function'.
 Our baseline specification allows for differential growth in achievement based on a child's gender, age, number of siblings, and race.
-Below, we show that the results are similar for specifications with additional controls (i.e., other factors affecting growth in test scores) and with more general control functions that interact included regressors with the polynomial in income.
+Below, we show that the results are similar for specifications with additional controls (i.e. other factors affecting growth in test scores) and with more general control functions that interact included regressors with the polynomial in income.

 Table 3 reports baseline IV estimates for our combined math-reading achievement measure, as well as each of the individual PIAT subject test measures.
-The results in column 1 imply that a \$1,000 increase in family income raises math-reading achievement by 6 percent of a standard deviation, a modest effect, but much larger than the comparable OLS estimates in column 1 of Table 2.
-To place this estimate in perspective, in the OLS levels specification, having a mother who is a high school graduate (versus a high school dropout) is associated with an increase of 17 percent of a standard deviation in achievement.
-Looking at columns 2-4 in Table 3, the estimated effects
+The results in column (i) imply that a \$1,000 increase in family income raises math-reading achievement by 6% of a standard deviation, a modest effect, but much larger than the comparable OLS estimates in column (i) of Table 2.22